SONM Price Reaches $0.16 on Exchanges (SNM)

-SONM (CURRENCY:SNM) traded 1.2% lower against the US dollar during the 1-day period ending at 10:00 AM E.T. on September 3rd.
-Over the last week, SONM has traded down 14.7% against the US dollar.
-One SONM coin can now be purchased for $0.16 or 0.00000478 BTC on popular exchanges.
-SONM has a market capitalization of $58.77 million and $142,489.00 worth of SONM was traded on exchanges in the last 24 hours.
+SONM (CURRENCY:SNM) traded 1.2% lower against the dollar during the one day period ending at 19:00 PM E.T. on September 9th.
+During the last seven days, SONM has traded 14.7% lower against the dollar.
+SONM has a market capitalization of $58.77 million and $142,489.00 worth of SONM was traded on exchanges in the last day.
+One SONM coin can currently be purchased for about $0.16 or 0.00000478 BTC on cryptocurrency exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.